 Not only is it more economical to make your own oatmeal, but also, when you ditch the packets, you can make your bowl of oats exactly how you’d like them.
 You don’t need to worry about what preservatives or chemicals may be lurking in your breakfast.

 Oatmeal makes a hearty and filling breakfast that will give your body energy and important nutrients.
-And while it’s loaded with nutritional benefits, it shouldn’t be something you have to gag down!
+And while it has loads of nutritional benefits, it shouldn’t be something you have to gag down!
 These four recipes will have you craving oatmeal every single morning!

-We don’t recommend using quick oats in stovetop oatmeal because they’re exposed to a lot more heat and longer cook time.
-That can make them mushier in texture.
+We don’t recommend using quick oats in stovetop oatmeal because that can make them mushier.
 But with the short cook time and the microwave as the heat source, they end up wonderfully creamy instead of mushy.

 Microwave Oatmeal Ingredients

-While oatmeal can be made with just oats and water, I’m all about truly delicious oatmeal that you’ll actually be craving the next day.
-So, here are a few more ingredient options, and they’re all pantry staples that don’t take much effort or time to add.
+While oatmeal can be made with just oats and water, I’m all about truly delicious oatmeal that you’ll be craving the next day.
+So, here are a few more add-ins, and they’re all pantry staples that don’t take much effort or time to add.

-• Plant-based milk: While any milk works well in these oats, we prefer plant-based milk like unsweetened vanilla almond milk or macadamia nut milk.
-It adds so much more flavor than water, without adding a lot of extra calories (especially if you get 30-calorie almond milk or 40-calorie macadamia nut milk).
+• Plant-based milk: Any milk works, but I like unsweetened almond or macadamia milk best.
+They add more flavor than water and make the oats super creamy—without many extra calories. (especially if you get 30-calorie almond milk or 40-calorie macadamia nut milk).
 It also gives the oatmeal much creamier texture.
-For richer tasting oatmeal with dairy milk, use 1%, 2%, or whole milk.
+Use 1%, 2%, or whole milk for extra creamy oats with a richer flavor.

 • Light brown sugar: Just a little bit of sugar takes oats from meh to amazing!
-If you’d like to use a natural sweetener instead, try coconut sugar or pure maple syrup.
-Start with a little because it’s always easy to add more.
-And on the flip side, if you love sweeter breakfasts, increase the amount of sugar or sprinkle some on top of the oats right out of the microwave.
+Try coconut sugar or maple syrup if you want a natural option.
+Start with a little since it’s always easy to add more.
+And on the flip side, if you want it sweeter, increase the sugar or sprinkle some on top of the oats right out of the microwave.

-• Flavor enhancers: I love adding vanilla extract and ground cinnamon to my base recipe, but either can be left out (or increased).
+• Flavor enhancers: I love adding vanilla extract and ground cinnamon to my base recipe, but you can skip one or use more if you want.

 Peanut Butter Microwave Oats

 With the four recipes I’m sharing today, I also recommend some topping ideas in the recipe card.
 But toppings for oatmeal are truly endless!
-Use the base recipe and create your favorite bowl of oats using some of the topping ideas below:
+Use the base recipe and create your own bowl of oats using some of the ideas below:

 • Bite-sized pieces of fresh fruit: Bananas, pineapple, kiwis, strawberries, raspberries, blueberries, blackberries, mango, etc.—try whatever fresh fruit you like.